vandabarata/ES1-2019-EIPL-81/README.md

 * If the user clicks on the "Add" button, a rule edition frame opens in 'Basic Mode'.
 This mode was made to make it easier for users to add simple rules from scratch.
 There is also an 'Advanced Mode' available, if the user wants to create a more complex rule.
 * If the user clicks on the "Edit" button, the rule edition frame will open in 'Advanced Mode' with the content of the selected rule.
 * When the user clicks on "Check quality", our tool will then go through every single rule and calculate the relevant metrics and results for each one.
+This calculation includes a validation for invalid rule conditions to avoid crashing the application at the time of calculation and will inform the user of which rule is causing the problem.
 * This will open a new window with the rules' results, as well as the stats for DCI, DII, ADCI, ADII for the default rules.

 #### Rule Edition Frame
 * **Basic Mode**

-This frame contains a text box on top for the user to write or edit the rule's name (default rules can't have their name changed).
+This frame contains a text box on top for the user to write or edit the rule's name.
-* The rest of the frame functions as such:
+* The rest of the frame's elements function as such:
     * The first condition starts with an IF
     * User can then select from one of the available metrics from a dropdown box
     * Then comes the logical operator, also available from a predefined selection in a dropdown box